Heian Period (794-1185)

 to the warrior class.

 A more precise division of the period requires a four-phase scheme.
-The first phase, roughly the hundred years from the moving of the capital to the end of the ninth century, was initially characterized by the attempts of the powerful Emperor Kammu to strenghten the ritsuryō system through a change in military organization, the subjugation of the aboriginal Ezo people, and reform of provincial government.
-To some extent this attempt to renew the ritsuryō system, with the focus still on the Chinese pattern, was carried on by Emperor Saga (嵯峨天皇 Saga-tennō, 785-842) and the other early Heian rulers.
-The legal codifications and the establishment of new offices outside the ritsuryō framework to improve governmental efficiency, such as the kebiishi (検非違使, imperial police) and the kurōdo-dokoro (蔵人庁, Bureau of Archivists, or Secretariat), restored a degree of stability to the political system.
+The first phase, roughly the hundred years from the moving of the capital to the end of the ninth century, was initially characterised by the attempts of the mighty Emperor Kammu to strengthen the ritsuryō system through a change in the military organisation, the subjugation of the aboriginal Ezo people, and reform of provincial government.
+To some extent, this attempt to renew the ritsuryō system, with the focus still on the Chinese pattern, was carried on by Emperor Saga (嵯峨天皇 Saga-tennō, 785-842) and the other early Heian rulers.
+The legal codifications and the establishment of new offices outside the ritsuryō framework to improve governmental efficiencies, such as the kebiishi (検非違使, imperial police) and the kurōdo-dokoro (蔵人庁, Bureau of Archivists, or Secretariat), restored a degree of stability to the political system.

 In the second phase, from the late ninth century until 967, the imperial house managed to preserve both its power and authority in the face of the rising Fujiwara.
-During this phase the Emperors Uda (宇多天皇), Daigo (醍醐天皇), and Murakami (村上天皇) reigned without the interference of Fujiwara regents.
-Uda promoted the career of Sugawara no Michizane as a counterweight to Fujiwara influence, and Daigo too attempted to avoid Fujiwara domination, but the court was faced with a serious decline in revenues due to its inability to carry out the complex land allotment system in the provinces.
-Daigo made an attempt to regulate the growth of private estates, and a revision of the system of controlling the provinces left matters of local government in the hands of provincial governors (kokushi), requiring only that they meet the tax quotas set for their provinces.
-This also marked an abandonment of tax based upon people to one based upon the land itself (年貢 nengu).
+During this phase, the Emperors Uda (宇多天皇), Daigo (醍醐天皇), and Murakami (村上天皇) reigned without the interference of Fujiwara regents.
+Uda promoted the career of Sugawara no Michizane as a counterweight to Fujiwara influence, and Daigo too attempted to avoid Fujiwara domination, but the court was faced with a severe decline in revenues due to its inability to carry out the complex land allotment system in the provinces.
+Daigo attempted to regulate the growth of private estates, and a revision of the system of controlling the provinces left matters of local government in the hands of provincial governors (kokushi), requiring only that they meet the tax quotas set for their provinces.
+This also marked an abandonment of tax based on people to one based upon the land itself (年貢 nengu).